 Apart that is from removing the cannon pinion (32).
 A special tool exists for removing this item which is either a brass gear (Rear remote time-set clocks) or a combined brass sleeve and gear pressed on to the centre wheel spindle (14).
-The official tool for this job, SR/D168 and is shown in fig. 3.9a.
+The official tool for this job, SR/D168 and is shown in fig. 5.11a.

-A dimensioned sketch of the cannon pinion and centre wheel spindle is also provided in fig.3.9a.
+A dimensioned sketch of the cannon pinion and centre wheel spindle is also provided in fig.5.11a.
 The centre wheel spindle has a diameter of less than 1/16 inch and would be easily bent or broken.
 A tool similar to that shown is essential to successfully remove this component.
-It's not too difficult to make one up if you have access to a lathe and tools.
-Without a suitable puller it will be extremely difficult to remove the pinion without bending the centre spindle.
+It's not too difficult to make one up if you have access to a lathe.
+Without a suitable puller it will be extremely